osdag-admin/Osdag-web/documentation/installation.md

      ```
      tar -xvf Osdag-Web-master.zip
      ```

-     Move the unzipped Osdag-Web-master folder to 'Desktop' or wherever you want
+     Move the unzipped Osdag-Web-master folder to 'Desktop' or wherever you want and rename it to 'Osdag-web'
 6. Next step is to install Postgres.
 Open the terminal and run the following commands :

    ```